Equipping a generation for strategic careers that make disciples

 What we do

-To build this cross-denominational movement of students going all-in with their careers for Jesus, we run university events (in collaboration with CUs and churches), create high-quality content and run residentials.
+To build this cross-denominational movement of students going all-in with their careers for Jesus, we run university events (in collaboration with CUs and churches), create high-quality content and run residential retreats.

 Cambridge